anandology/python-practice-book/source/getting-started.rst

 Assignments
 -----------

-It is possible to associate a name with a value.
+One of the building blocks of programming is associating a name to a value.
 This is called assignment.
 The associated name is usually called a *variable*.

 .. code-block:: python